microsoft/bedrock/README.md

 * Define and maintain infrastructure deployments across multiple clusters.
 * Deploy and automate a secure end to end GitOps workflow.
 * Deploy and manage service workloads from source code to their deployment in-cluster.
-* Observe ongoing deployments across multiple services, their revisions, and multiple clusters utilizing those services.
+* Observe ongoing deployments across multiple services and their revisions and multiple clusters deploying those services.

 ## Getting Started
 * [Installing Prerequisites](./tools/prereqs/README.md)